Home Equity Loan vs

 What is a Standard Home Equity?

-A Standard Home Equity offers a low introductory rate and the longest draw period, allowing a homeowner to draw from their equity, anytime, for 10 years.
-Learn more here
+A Standard Home Equity offers a low introductory rate and the longest draw period.
+This allows a homeowner to draw from their equity, anytime, for 10 years.
+Learn more here.

 What is an Initial Fixed Rate Home Equity?